wUst Fine Wine Imports

 Edelzwicker "1619" (OF, NF)

-This is a delightful fresh, balanced, and refreshing Edelzwicker.
-For those not familiar with Edelzwicker, it is a blend that usually includes the four principal white Alsatian varietals of Riesling, Pinot Blanc, Pinot Gris, and Gewurztraminer along with possibly some other varietals of the region such as Muscat, Silvaner, Chasselas, and Auxerrois.
-Depending on the producer it can be pretty weird and funky (although some people like that!) or crisp, balanced, and refreshing.
+Edelzwicker is a blend that usually includes the four principal white Alsatian varietals of Riesling, Pinot Blanc, Pinot Gris, and Gewurztraminer along with possibly some other varietals of the region such as Muscat, Silvaner, Chasselas, and Auxerrois.
+This example is probably mainly Pinot Blanc, Pinot Gris, and Silvaner along with smaller amounts of Gewurztraminer, Riesling, and Chasselas (winemakers don't like disclosing their Edelzwicker blend percentages!).

 Pinot Gris "Tradition" 2021 (OF, NF)